 The following article by Charles Hartley was published on 20 Nov 2016.
+It has been updated with links to additional articles about the people and places described here.

 Today, if we want to find a business, we either use an Internet search engine, or turn to the phone book's yellow pages.
 But before there were either of these, there were city directories, and state-wide gazetteers and business directories.
 The latter were often published biannually.